isralduke/thatbook/23-isaiah.md

 > <a name="47:12">47:12</a> Persist in trusting your amulets
 > and your many incantations,
 > which you have faithfully read since your youth!
-> Maybe you will be successful—
+> Maybe you will be successful —
 > maybe you will scare away disaster.
 > <a name="47:13">47:13</a> You are tired out from listening to so much advice.
-> Let them take their stand—
+> Let them take their stand —
 > the ones who see omens in the sky,
 > who gaze at the stars,
-> who make monthly predictions—
+> who make monthly predictions —
 > let them rescue you from the disaster that is coming upon you!
 > <a name="47:14">47:14</a> Look, they are like straw,
 > which the fire burns up;